-- Administer tests on the prescribed days, during the prescribed testing window. - Follow the directions and read the scripts in the TAMs (and in any subsequent updates provided to principals by the Department) verbatim to students. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (see page 26). - Provide students with all required test materials as listed in the TAMs. - Prevent the use of prohibited materials (see Part III, section B, for lists of required/permitted and prohibited materials).
-Note that results may be invalidated for students who use cell phones or other electronic devices during a test session, including after submitting their tests, during a break, and during the transition to a test completion area. - Return all testing materials to the secure central storage area immediately following each test session. - A test administrator may view students' tests onscreen only for the purpose of reading aloud selected words during the high school Science tests or the Mathematics retest as part of Universal Accessibility Feature 11 (UF11), or in order to assist a student who is having difficulty with the computer interface.
+- Administer tests during the prescribed testing window, and (for high school) on the prescribed days. - Follow the directions and read the scripts in the TAMs (and in any subsequent updates provided to principals by the Department) verbatim to students. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (see page 28). - Provide students with all required test materials as listed in the TAMs. - Prevent the use of prohibited materials (see Part III, section B, for lists of required/permitted and prohibited materials).
+Note that results may be invalidated for students who use cell phones or other electronic devices during a test session, including after they turn in their tests, during a break, and during the transition to a test completion area. - Return all testing materials to the secure central storage area immediately following each test session. - A test administrator may view students' tests onscreen only for the purpose of reading aloud selected words during the Mathematics tests, Science tests, or the Civics test as part of Universal Accessibility Feature 11 (UF11), or in order to assist a student who is having difficulty with the computer interface.
 See Part II, section D of the CBT TAM, for more information about assisting students with the computer interface. - Students must work only on the test session being administered, and test administrators may not provide session access codes for a session other than the one being administered.